Basel: Events

 The city of Basel is a centre for numerous fairs and events all year round.
 One of the most important fairs for contemporary art worldwide is the Art Basel which was founded in 1970 by Ernst Beyeler and takes place in June each year.
-Baselworld, the watch and jewellery show (Uhren- und Schmuckmesse) one of the biggest fairs of its kind in Europe is held every year as well, and attracts a great number of tourists and dealers to the city.
+Baselworld, the watch and jewellery show (Uhren- und Schmuckmesse) one of the biggest fairs of its kind in Europe was held every year as well, and attracted a great number of tourists and dealers to the city, last happened in 2019 and is now cancelled.
 Live marketing company and fair organizer MCH Group has its head office in Basel.